 EXTRACT OF ANNUAL RETURN

-The details forming part of the extract of the Annual Return as on 31stMarch 2017 in Form MGT - 9 in accordance with Section 92 (3) of the Companies Act 2013 read withCompanies (Management and Administration) Rules 2014 are set out in the Annexure [D] tothis report.
+The extract of the Annual Return of the Company as on 31st March 2018 inForm MGT - 9 in accordance with Section 92 (3) of the Companies Act 2013 read withCompanies (Management and Administration) Rules 2014 are set out in the Annexure [D] tothis report.

 RELATED PARTY TRANSACTIONS

-All transactions with related parties were reviewed and approved by the Audit Committeeand are in accordance with the Policy on Related Party Transactions formulated inaccordance with the provisions of Companies Act 2013 read with the Rules issuedthereunder and the Listing Regulations.
+All transactions with related parties were reviewed and approved by the Audit Committeeand are in accordance with the Policy on Related Party Transactions formulated by theCompany.

-The details of the related party transactions as per Indian Accounting Standards (IndAS) - 24 are set out in Note 43 to the Standalone Financial Statements of the Company.
+The details of the related party transactions as per Indian Accounting Standards (INDAS) - 24 are set out in Note 43 to the Standalone Financial Statements of the Company.

-The Form AOC - 2 pursuant to Section 134 (3) (h) of the Companies Act 2013 read with Rule8(2) of the Companies (Accounts) Rules 2014 is set out in the Annexure [E] to thisreport.
+Form AOC - 2 pursuant to Section 134 (3) (h) of the Companies Act 2013 read with Rule8(2) of the Companies (Accounts) Rules 2014 is set out in the Annexure [E] to thisreport.

 LOANS AND INVESTMENTS

-Details of loans guarantees and investments under the provisions of Section 186 of theCompanies Act 2013 read with the Companies (Meetings of Board and its Powers) Rules2014 as on 31st March 2017 are set out in Note 38 to the StandaloneFinancial Statements of the Company.
+Details of loans guarantees and investments under the provisions of Section 186 of theCompanies Act 2013 read with the Companies (Meetings of Board and its Powers) Rules2014 as on 31st March 2018 are set out in Note 38 to the StandaloneFinancial Statements of the Company.

-The Board of Directors has formulated a Whistle Blower Policy which is in compliancewith the provisions of Section 177 (10) of the Companies Act 2013 and Regulation 22 ofthe Listing Regulations.
+The Whistleblower Policy has been approved and adopted by Board of Directors of theCompany in compliance with the provisions of Section 177 (10) of the Companies Act 2013and Regulation 22 of the Listing Regulations.

-As a part of the Policy the Company has engaged a third party for managing an 'Ethics Hotline' which can beused by employees and business associates of the Company to interalia report any violations fraud unfair trade practices discrimination to the Codeof Conduct in an anonymous manner.
+The Company has engaged a third party for managing an 'Ethics Hotline' which can beused by employees and business associates of the Company to inter alia report anyinstances of financial irregularities breach of code of conduct abuse of authoritydisclosure of financial / price sensitive information unethical / unfair actionsconcerning company vendors / suppliers malafide manipulation of company recordsdiscrimination to the Code of Conduct in an anonymous manner.

-Any incidents that are reported are investigated and suitable action is taken in linewith the whistle blower policy.
+Any incidents that are reported are investigated and suitable action is taken in linewith the Whistle Blower Policy.

 POLICY ON PREVENTION OF SEXUAL HARASSMENT AT WORKPLACE

-The Company has in place a Policy on Prevention of Sexual Harassment at Workplace inline with the requirements of the Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013 ("Prevention of Sexual Harassment of Women atWorkplace Act") and Rules framed thereunder and an Internal Complaints Committee hasalso been set up to redresscomplaints received regarding sexual harassment.
+The Company's Policy on Prevention of Sexual Harassment at Workplace is in line withthe requirements of the Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013 (Prevention of Sexual Harassment of Women at Workplace Act) andRules framed thereunder.
+Internal Complaints Committees have also been set up to redresscomplaints received regarding sexual harassment.